 The directors have considered the uncertain economic environment in which the business operates and the factors affecting the current and future performance and prospects of the business as set out in their report.
-Based on the Company's forecasts and facilities available to it and, having considered the opportunities and risks facing it, the directors have a reasonable expectation that the Company has adequate resources to continue operating for the foreseeable future.
+Based on the Company's forecasts and facilities available to it and, having considered the opportunities and risks facing it, the directors have a reasonable expectation that the Company has adequate resources to continue operating for at least 12 months from the date of signing the financial statements.
 Accordingly, the directors continue to adopt the going concern basis in the preparation of the financial statements, see Note 2.